6 Reasons You Might Blow Your Construction Budget (and how to avoid it)

 This can be a tricky one.
 After all, how can you possibly plan for things you can’t predict?

 For example, we didn’t anticipate how much money it would take to properly build a septic field, drill our concrete piers, and dig the holes to bury our septic tank and cistern on our rocky terrain.
 I mean, before we bought the property and scraped the topsoil for the septic field we didn’t realize we even HAD rocky terrain!
-This is what we bought:

 In different soil conditions it would have been quite simple for us to dig those holes ourselves, but we didn’t forsee having to pay someone to bust through layer upon layer of limestone on three separate occasions.